 Using this code, you can't change the subject or start time.
 To be able to change the start time or date, add a random code or GUID at the end of the Notes field to both appointments to identify the matching appointment (a sample follows this macro).

-Private Sub curCal_ItemChange(ByVal Item As Object) Dim newCalFolder As Outlook.Folder Dim cAppt As AppointmentItem Dim objAppointment As AppointmentItem Dim strStart, strSubject As String On Error Resume Next Set newCalFolder = GetFolderPath("display name in folder list\Calendar\Test") strSubject = "Copied: " & Item.Subject strStart = Item.Start For Each objAppointment In newCalFolder.Items If objAppointment.Subject = strSubject And objAppointment.Start = strStart Then Set cAppt = objAppointment End If Next With cAppt .Subject = "Copied: " & Item.Subject .Start = Item.Start .Duration = Item.Duration .Location = Item.Location .Body = Item.Body .Save End With End Sub
+Private Sub curCal_ItemChange(ByVal Item As Object) Dim newCalFolder As Outlook.Folder Dim cAppt As AppointmentItem Dim objAppointment As AppointmentItem Dim strStart, strSubject As String On Error Resume Next 'calendar to copy the appt to Set newCalFolder = GetFolderPath("display name in folder list\Calendar\Test") strSubject = "Copied: " & Item.Subject strStart = Item.Start For Each objAppointment In newCalFolder.Items If objAppointment.Subject = strSubject And objAppointment.Start = strStart Then Set cAppt = objAppointment End If Next With cAppt .Subject = "Copied: " & Item.Subject .Start = Item.Start .Duration = Item.Duration .Location = Item.Location .Body = Item.Body .Save End With End Sub

 If you need to be able to change the start date or time, you'll need another way to identify the matching appointment.
 One way is by adding a GUID at the end of the body.
 Because the GUID list fairly long, there is a high certainty that the code is unique.